almtree/AroMaster/firmware/README.md

 I won't go into details on how to set up the Raspberry Pi (take a look here: https://www.raspberrypi.com/software/), the requirements are basically a ***Raspberry Pi 4*** with at least ***2GB RAM*** and Raspberry Pi OS installed, it's assumed that you have an basic understanding of how to access and use Linux on a Raspberry Pi, including how to use the command line to edit some text.

 - Download the zip file with the latest firmware
-- Extract the contents to that file to `/home` folder on the Rpi
+- Extract the contents off that file to `/home` folder on the Rpi
 - There will be created a folder with the name `/home/aro-master`
 - Edit the `config.txt` file located in `/boot/firmware`
 ```